 In Bombay, we stayed at the Salvation Army Hostel.
 On the streets were quite a few wasted westerners wandering around.
 We didn’t really expect that to be our fate but it was a good heads up.
 We were both interested in getting to Nepal as soon as possible and decided to take a train out to a good place to begin hitchhiking from.
 We didn’t see any reason why we couldn’t hitch in India.
 On our very first ride we had a surprise.
 A truck stopped.
 It was open in the back and we just needed to climb up and jump in.
 We threw our backpacks over the rail and climbed up and landed in a truck bed of manure.
 It wasn’t very wet so we just shrugged our shoulders and we were on our way.

-After a couple of days traveling, we were ready to enter Nepal.
+After a couple of days travelling, we were ready to enter Nepal.
 We had arrived in the border town too late to be able to cross that day.
 We would have to wait for the next day.
 It just happened to be New Year’s Eve.
-I don’t think we made any festivities but just awaited our trip into Nepal in the morning.
+I don’t think we participated in any festivities but just awaited our trip into Nepal in the morning.